This article is intended to provide an architect-level view of Google’s cloud-computing services - the Google Cloud Platform (GCP).

 Every identity also has some associated credentials that can be used to “log in” as that identity.
 Various types of credentials are supported; the simplest of course being a plain password.
 More complex options include two-factor authentication, public keys, etc.

-As well as implementing a global distributed database for identity information, Google provides an associated REST service for interacting with the Google identity service, in particular to submit credentials and get back an OAuth ticket that can then be used to authenticate to other Google services.
+As well as implementing a global distributed database for identity information, Google provides an associated REST service for interacting with the Google cloud identity service, in particular to submit credentials and get back an OAuth ticket that can then be used to authenticate to other Google services.
 Other REST endpoints allow update of the profile information for the identity.
 The identity service also provides an OpenID Connect page for web-based interactive login and single-signon support - which again results in an OAuth ticket being issued that can then be provided to other Google services.

 When accessing any GCP service (ie making a REST call to some GCP endpoint), the request must include a token that proves that the sender is authorized to access that service.
-Authorization in GCP is very consistent across all services (unlike the craziness of Microsoft Azure for example) - OATH is supported across all services.
-OAuth tokens are issued only by Google’s identity service, and rights are granted based on the roles associated with the identity (see IAM below).
+Authorization in GCP is very consistent across all services (unlike the craziness of Microsoft Azure for example) - OAuth is supported across all services.
+OAuth tokens are issued only by Google’s cloud identity service, and rights are granted based on the roles associated with the identity (see IAM below).
 A few services also support “signed URLs” which grant time-limited access to specific resources (eg a specific file in Google Cloud Storage) without the user needing to have a GCP account.

 - Authentication and authorization

 - Google Docs/GSuite (with respect to authentication and domain-names)